-Disney's movie about the mischevious puppet who wants to become a real boy (accompanied with some truly iconic songs) is far away from the original nineteenth-century Italian "Pinnochio."
-However, as we’ve seen in the last few years, there's been a trend where Hollywood is turning our favorite animated stories into live action movies, while also adding a bit of darkness to them to make them more appealing to modern audiences.
+Disney’s movie about the mischievous puppet who wants to become a real boy (accompanied by some truly iconic songs) is far away from the original nineteenth-century Italian Pinnochio.
+As we’ve seen in the last few years, there’s been a trend where Hollywood is turning our favorite animated stories into live-action movies, while also adding a bit of darkness to them to make them more appealing to modern audiences.
 Disney is the forerunner of this new trend, but there are also other studios taking the originals and remaking them to appeal to today’s audiences (while keeping us trapped by nostalgia).
-Well, one among many in the long list of children's literature remakes already scheduled for the next year, we can expect a new version of that lovely puppet (not!) by none other than the great Guillermo del Toro.
+This year we’ll have both, the endearing Disney live-action with Tom Hanks as Gepetto, and a new version of that lovely puppet (not!) by none other than the great Guillermo del Toro.

 Now, as we all know, Guillermo del Toro is easily the sweetest, most lovable guy in the movie industry, but his work is anything but sweet, so his decision to join this project makes sense if we forget about the Disney version and focus on the pretty dark original one.
 So, here are some creepy moments from the book that we hope to see in this new production of Pinocchio.

 Yes, I know Jiminy is a really big deal and yes, this movie will have its own blue version of the cricket, but actually, in the book, the puppet is pretty stubborn, so he ends up squashing the annoying bug.
 Relax, it appears once again as a ghost, but it’s still quite a satisfying moment, to be honest.
 Please let this happen!
 This would definitely give the film an eerie and dark vibe to palette cleanse the cheesy versions we’ve seen so far.